Frequently Asked Questions on Pharmacy Students/Licensure by Exam

 Q: Where do I find ADA Testing Accommodations Guidelines?

 A: All requests for testing accommodations for qualified individuals will be evaluated by the NC Board of Pharmacy.
-The Accommodation Request Form can be found in the NAPLEX/MPJE Registration Bulletin, and must be submitted to Stacie Mason at the NC Board of Pharmacy.
-You may NOT schedule your exam directly with PearsonVue until you have been notified to do so by Stacie.
+The Accommodation Request application can be found in the NAPLEX/MPJE Application Bulletin, and must be submitted directly to NABP for review/approval.

 Q: Where and how do I register for these exams?